Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 (photo: Matthew Thomas Allen / Shutterstock)

-📍 Google Maps | Phone: (801) 581-6927 | Website | Hours: 10 am-5 pm daily | Entrance: $19.95, adult, $14.95, child 3-12, Free under 3
+📍 Google Maps | Phone: (801) 581-6927 | Website | Hours: 10 am – 5 pm Thurs-Tues, 10 am – 9 pm Wed | Entrance: $24.95 adults, $22.95 seniors and young adults 13-24, $20.95 children 3-12, free under 3

 This Salt Lake City museum showcases exhibits of natural history, focusing on Utah and the Southwest.
-Get to know local Utah flora, fauna, and the past and living inhabitants at this informative museum.
+Get to know local flora, fauna, and the past and living inhabitants at this informative museum.

 Collections include paleontology, anthropology, entomology, mineralogy, zoology, botany, and malacology.
 This is the perfect activity to supplement the ideal trip to Utah’s capital city.